 I’m a fruit-by-itself kind of guy, but the Oaxacan locals love fruit cut in a bag and dashed with chili pepper, lime juice and salt.
 Surprising to some, it’s particularly refreshing on a hot day.

 If you find yourself in Oaxaca, you gotta juice.
 Juice stands abound throughout Oaxaca’s streets and in its markets.
 One of our favorite juice stands: Jugos Angelita stand at the Sanchez Pascuas market.
 Try one or two of the cleansing blends, especially after a night of — you guessed it — margaritas.

 So that’s it, folks.
 Get yourself to Oaxaca and explore, eat heartily, and eat well!
-Anything we missed or messed, leave us a comment!
+Anything we missed, leave us a comment!